mhcrnl/ogcalc/doc/conclusion.rst

 widgets can *contain* Glade interfaces!).
 Really dynamic interfaces must be coded by hand, since Glade interfaces are not sufficiently flexible.
 Use what is best for each situation.

+* ISVs -- choice of toolkit.
+* Programming languages
+* Vala working around brokenness.
+* GObject fragility.
+* Time spent battling with GObject - inefficient and unproductive
+* Example of GObject only: schroot and C++ conversion
+* uic type safety
+* Abandonment of GTK+ LXDE and others.